kyco/host/README.md

 Once the project has reached its first RC, I will rewrite what is needed for it to be compiled for Windows.

-Once that is done, there will also be executables for Windows OSs.
+Once that is done, there will also be executables for Windows OS's.

 ##Compile
 Nothing extra is needed for compiling

 No binaries are included.
 A compile is necessary.
 Tested with g++ in Linux Mint for both 32 bit & 64 bit installs.

+Compile using:

+	g++ -Wall quick_host.cpp -o qs

+Then make sure you have qs in your /usr/bin folder.
+To copy it:

+    sudo cp qs /usr/bin
+Using symbolic links (preferred method)

+    cd /usr/bin
+    sudo ln -s /path/to/quick_hosts/qs

 ##First run
 The first time you run the program you will need to give it the